ARFAOUI/Coiny/README.md

-# Coiny is simple app displaying current rate for Bitcoin using MPV design pattern in iOS
+# Coiny is simple app displaying current rate for Bitcoin using MVP design pattern in iOS

 Design pattern : MVP <Br>
 Librairies used : <Br>